we all want to know how travel changes you and it does so by letting travel change who you are

 In fact, this isn’t just for travel either: it seems everyone, everywhere is just trying to “find themself”.

-The thing that most people so often forget is that you go with you wherever you go.
+The thing that most people so often forget is that you go with you wherever you are.1

 So if you aren’t “finding yourself” while wandering around the streets of Hanoi wearing the same soot-covered $1 sandals you’ve had for 3.5 months even though one of the prongs has come unhinged, rocking a cheap $2 tank top and an even cheaper sunburn, wearing a giant sun hat while haphazardly dodging motorbikes whizzing by you in all directions, then what the hell are you doing?